yiyangwan/CF_Anomaly_Detection/README.md

 Select grid_search.m for multiple runs with different parameters predefined in config.ini file.

-Need to be run on MATLAB 2017+.
+Need to be run on MATLAB 2017b or later.